jasper-muller/Udacity-P5/final_project/report.md

 ## Project goals
 >Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.

 The goal of this project is to identify people that participated in the Enron fraud.
-The starting point for this investigation is a dataset on Enron employees, which contains information on both employee financials and emails.
-More importantly, part of the dataset was manually labelled to distinguish between people of interest (POI) and people that were not of interest (no POI).
+The starting point for this investigation is a dataset on Enron employees that describes both employee financials and email behavior.
+Part of the dataset was manually labelled to distinguish between persons of interest (POI) and people that were not of interest.
+Persons of interest are those people for which it is known that they took part in the fraud.

 We use the labelled data to train a machine learning algorithm that will help us to identify persons of interest.

 > Give some background on the dataset and how it can be used to answer the project question.

-The dataset used for training our machine-learning algorithm contains information on 146 Enron employees across 21 features.
+The dataset used for training the classifier contains information on 146 Enron employees across 21 features.
 In total, 18 of these employees were labelled as a person of interest.
-The 21 features can roughly be divided in the following four categories:
+The features in the dataset, such as the total bonus paid to an employee, may be an indication of an employee being involved in fraud.
+The 21 features can roughly be divided in the following categories:

 Related to financials (in USD):
-- **bonus**: financial bonus received by this person
+- **bonus**: financial bonus
-- **salary**: yearly salary received by this person
+- **salary**: yearly salary
-- **total_stock_value**: total value of the stocks owned by this person
+- **total_stock_value**: total value of the stocks owned
+- **restricted_stock**: some form of stock value
+- **restricted_stock_deferred**: some form of stock value
-- **total_payments**: sum of all payments by Enron to this person
+- **total_payments**: sum of all payments
 - **expenses**: the expenses done by Enron for this person
 - **director_fees**: the fees received by this person because he/she is a director
 - **exercised_stock_options**: stock options that were traded for money before Enron's bankruptcy
-- **long_term_incentive**: some kind of bonus that is paid for achieving long term results
+- **long_term_incentive**: bonus that is paid for achieving long term results
+- **deferred_income**: salary that is not paid right away, but put aside for withdrawal at some later time
+- **deferral_payments**: amount of money withdrawn from deferred income
+- **loan_advances**: loan provided by Enron to an employee
+- **other**: other payments

 Related to emails:
 - **email_address**: the person's email address